Black-Star-Institute/blackstar.github.io/docs/people/burisch_dan.md

 Why would a scientific worker be appointed to this high position that was formerly held by senior scientists, generals, and politicians?

+> Dr. Burisch sat as a pro-tem member of the Majestic 12, as MJ-9, and was finally assigned as H-1-Maj,
+> the designated person to disclose the “extraterrestrial human lineage (time travel) information”.
+> He completed his final orders in September, 2006, and is retired from service.

+Why did they first punish him for speaking out, and then order him to disclose?

+What he did do to fulfill these orders in September 2006?

 # Media

 - William F. Hamliton III